-seniors who have lost social connections as they’ve left work or developed mobility challenges
+seniors who have lost social connections as they have left work or developed mobility challenges

 immigrants and refugees.

-This plan also sets out several programs that create collaborations of providers to carry out levy services instead of relying on sole organizations, creating connections among people who deliver services.
+This plan also sets out several programs that create collaborations between providers to carry out levy services instead of relying on sole organizations, creating connections among people who deliver services.

 Combined Arms: Moving from a Set of Programs to a System of Service

-When King County voters approved the VSHSL with more than 68 percent of the vote, they directed an increase in support for veterans and vulnerable populations as well as a new set of investments for seniors.
-As the VSHSL increases capacity from the VHSL that it replaces, King County has a responsibility to ensure that levy-funded programs are effective and efficient.
-As the VSHSL’s resources and complexity grow, it is increasingly important for the VSHSL to be designed and administered as a system rather than a set of programs.
+When King County voters approved the VSHSL with more than 68 percent of the vote, they approved an increase in support for veterans and vulnerable populations as well as a new set of investments for seniors.
+As the VSHSL increases capacity from the VHSL that it replaces, King County has a responsibility to ensure that levy-funded programs are effective and efficient..
 Fortunately, there are many examples of how systemization works to increase effectiveness and efficiency as complexity increases.

 One particularly relevant example for a levy that serves veterans is the military concept of “combined arms” operations.
 The combined arms concept is a tenet of military operations in which forces are deployed as systems rather than in sequence.
 Successful operations coordinate their component parts in thoughtful combinations so that different forces amplify each other’s effects and mitigate each other’s weaknesses.
 Operations that deploy forces sequentially rather than in combination fail to generate synergy, isolating each force to fail without support from others.

 The practice of systemization, well established in many other fields including military operations, is just emerging in the delivery of human services.
-This implementation plan provides not only for 67 individual strategies and programs, but also envisions those programs forming “combined arms” systems in which multiple programs deploy in thoughtful combinations that amplify their mutual effects and mitigate each other’s weaknesses.
+This plan provides not only for 67 individual strategies and programs, but also envisions those programs forming “combined arms” systems in which multiple programs deploy in thoughtful combinations that amplify their mutual effects and mitigate each other’s weaknesses.

 King County Veterans Program as the Hub of a Veterans Service System

 This plan envisions the King County Veterans Program, long funded by the former VHSL as a separate program, as a new access hub through which multiple levy-funded services will be deployed to help veterans in King County.
 Veterans seeking financial assistance from KCVP to help pay rent will be able to connect—and will have a KCVP social worker to oversee that connection—to alternative dispute resolution, legal aid or housing counseling services that can also address underlying problems of which a monthly shortage of rent is a symptom.
-Student veterans served by the levy-funded Vet Corps program will have access to a levy-funded student veteran child care subsidy and KCVP-funded rental assistance if those services can help that student veteran graduate from college on move forward on her path to self-sufficiency and life-long community contribution.
+Student veterans served by the VSHSL-funded Vet Corps program will have access to a VSHSL-funded student veteran child care subsidy and KCVP-funded rental assistance that can help that student veteran graduate from college and move forward on her path to self-sufficiency and life-long community contribution.

 Senior Centers and Virtual Villages as Hubs for Services for Seniors

-This plan envisions senior centers and virtual villages serving as community hubs through which people can build social connection and access a range of services and supports, including new levy-funded programs.
-Senior centers —which will leverage levy funds to improve inclusivity for the full diversity of King County’s senior population—will have capacity to connect people with levy-funded caregiver respite subsidies or new levy-funded senior Mobile Medical Vans.
-Seniors will also be able to access levy-funded legal services that can help with social security applications, apply for a senior property tax exemption, or report suspected financial abuse to the levy-funded Elder Abuse Multi-Disciplinary Team.
+This plan envisions senior centers and virtual villages serving as community hubs through which people can build social connection and access a range of services and supports, including new VSHSL-funded programs.
+Senior centers —which will leverage levy funds to improve inclusivity for the full diversity of King County’s senior population—will have capacity to connect people with VSHSL-funded caregiver respite subsidies or new VSHSL-funded senior Mobile Medical Vans.
+Seniors will also be able to access VSHSL-funded legal services that can help with social security applications, apply for a senior property tax exemption, or report suspected financial abuse to the VSHSL-funded Elder Abuse Multi-Disciplinary Team.

 Systems Connections for Broader Human Services Programs